Fatimat Raji-Rasaki

 Fatimat Olufunke Raji-Rasaki (born 1 January 1957) is a Nigerian politician, senator and former first lady of Ogun, Ondo and Lagos states between 1986 and 1991.

 Early life and education

-Raji-Rasaki was born in Ekiti State on 1 January 1957.
+Raji-Rasaki was born in Ekiti State on 13 January 1957.
 She went to the Doherty Memorial Grammar School in Ijero, before studying law at the University of Lagos.

-She was elected as the senator for Ekiti central in Ekiti state.
-There were over 100 senators elected in the 8th assembly in 2015, but only six of these were women.
-The others were Stella Oduah and Uche Ekwunife who both represent Anambra, Rose Okoji Oko, Oluremi Tinubu and Binta Garba.
+She completed the Harvard Kennedy Executive Education Training Programme in Cambridge, Massachusetts, United States, earning certificate in Leaders in development.

 Career

 She was chairman of the senate committee on Trade and Investment in the 8th assembly that had Bukola Saraki as President of the senate.